coy-humphrey/Simple-FTP/report.markdown

 We chose Java because we already had an understanding of Java and we feel it represents a prototypical imperative language.
 Similarly, we chose Haskell because we were learning it in class, and we feel it provides a good representation of functional programming languages.
-We chose Twisted to explore event-driven develop of a network application.
+We chose Twisted to explore the use of event-driven languages in network applications.

 Handling Clients
 ---